21 Best Vancouver Hikes - A Vancouver Hiking Guide

 Pacific Spirit Regional Park, City of Vancouver

 The park is open year-round, although trails can get quite muddy in the winter.
-To get here from Downtown Vancouver, it's about a ten to 20-minute drive, and you can also use public transport.
+To get here from Downtown Vancouver, it's about a 10 to 20-minute drive, and you can also use public transport.
 Dogs are welcome at Pacific Spirit National Park.

 Big Cedar and Kennedy Falls Trails, North Vancouver

 This rugged backcountry hike is one of the best hikes around Vancouver that isn't very well-known, so you'll benefit from fewer crowds here.
 The hike is intermediate and takes five hours to complete.
-It covers ten kilometres and has a minimal elevation gain of 150 metres.
+It covers 10 kilometres and has a minimal elevation gain of 150 metres.
 There are a few jagged parts on the trail, and you may come across slippery and muddy areas.

-One of the main features on this trail is the Big Cedar tree.
+One of the main features of this trail is the Big Cedar tree.
 This is a large Cedar Tree that's over 600 years old.
 Be sure to admire the tree from afar due to erosion at the tree's roots.
 Next, follow the trail to Kennedy Falls, a waterfall whose water cascades into Kennedy Lake and Lynn Creek.

 Big Cedar and Kennedy Falls are a 30-minute drive from Vancouver.
 You can also access the trail using public transport, and dogs are allowed on leashes.